Asymptotic Structure of Constrained Exponential Random Graph Models: Two-Star Model

 \section{Two-Star Model}

 In this section, we study in details the more refined properties when the given graph $H$ is a two-star.
-In particular, we will show that $U$-shaped region is not optimal, and will give a sharp result along the line $\epsilon=1/2$, as well as giving a local optimizer.
+In particular, we will show that $U$-shaped region is not optimal, and will give a sharp result along the line $\epsilon=1/2$, as well as giving a stationary point.
 Phase transitions will also be discussed.

-Unlike the constrained exponential random graph models for directed graphs, see Aristoff and Zhu \cite{AristoffZhuII}, the $U$-shaped region for undirected graphs is not optimal, in the sense that in general it is not true that the optimizing graphon is non-uniform whenever $(\epsilon,2\beta_{2})$ is inside the $U$-shaped region, as can be seen in the following result.
+Unlike the constrained exponential random graph models for directed graphs, see Aristoff and Zhu \cite{AristoffZhuII}, the $U$-shaped region for undirected graphs is not optimal, in the sense that inside the $U$-shaped region, the optimal graphon can still be uniform, which can be seen from the sharp result along the line $\epsilon=1/2$ in Proposition \ref{OneHalfLine}.
+For an illustration, we refer to Figure 1.

 \begin{proposition} When $H$ is a two-star, the optimizing graphon in \eqref{MainEqn} is not uniform if $\beta_{2}>\frac{1}{2\epsilon(1-\epsilon)}$. \end{proposition}

 \begin{proof} For the two-star model,